cardoso/cardoso.github.io/index.md

 |![me vr](/assets/about/me_vr_1.jpg){:class="img-responsive"}|![me vr](/assets/about/me_vr_2.jpg){:class="img-responsive"}|

 >##### research: VR for treatment of children with Cerebral Palsy @ NASH IFCE 2015

-So far i've been a Mobile and VR Game Developer, Backend Developer, and currently an App Developer.

 Here are *some* of the technologies i'm familiar with: